Evacuations in North Carolina as hurricane Florence roars closer

 As Florence gathered strength far out in the Atlantic, Wall Street was trying to pick winners and losers from any havoc it might cause.

-Generac Holdings Inc, building materials maker Owens Corning and roofing supplier Beacon Roofing Supply Inc, which were up between 4 percent and 8 percent.
-Retailers Lowe’s Companies Inc and Home Depot Inc gained more than 2 percent.
+Generac Holdings Inc (GNRC.N), building materials maker Owens Corning (OC.N) and roofing supplier Beacon Roofing Supply Inc (BECN.O), which were up between 4 percent and 8 percent.
+Retailers Lowe’s Companies Inc (LOW.N) and Home Depot Inc (HD.N) gained more than 2 percent.

-On the downside, several insurers seen vulnerable to potential claims losses slipped, led by a 1.8 percent drop in Allstate Corp and a 1.7 percent decline in Travelers Companies Inc.
+On the downside, several insurers seen vulnerable to potential claims losses slipped, led by a 1.8 percent drop in Allstate Corp (ALL.N) and a 1.7 percent decline in Travelers Companies Inc (TRV.N).

 Reporting by Rich McKay in Atlanta, Letitia Stein in Tampa, Florida, and Bernie Woodall in Fort Lauderdale, Florida; Editing by Alison Williams and Bill Trott